sigino/CarmaLinkAPI/definingReportConfig.md

 JSON Name: optionalConditions
 Value: List of strings; see Optional Conditions section
 Description: This field can contain a list of strings that specify optional report trigger conditions.
 Only certain reports are allowed to be configured with optional conditions.

+--
+<h2>Optional Parameters</h2>
+The Optional Parameters field identifies 'extra' information that should be present in reports generated from this configuration.
+Current optional parameters include these optionalParam values:

+BATTERY_VOLTAGE
+Notes: The vehicle battery voltage as captured by CarmaLink's A/D convertor.

+EMISSION_MONITORS
+Notes: Returns emission monitor support and status information.

+FUEL_LEVEL
+Notes: Available on some vehicles.

+FUEL_RATE
+Notes: Available on most vehicles.

+DISTANCE_TO_SERVICE
+This is the estimated distance until the next scheduled service as indicated by the instrument cluster.
+Only available on select vehicles that support this parameter.

+DURATION_TO_SERVICE
+This is the amount of time remaining until the next scheduled service as indicated by the instrument cluster.
+Only available on select vehicles that support this parameter.

+ODOMETER
+From the instrument cluster; only available on select vehicles that support this parameter.

+IS_LOW_BATTERY_VOLTAGE
+Available on all vehicles.

+IS_LOW_TIRE_PRESSURE
+From the instrument cluster; only available on select vehicles that support this parameter.

+<h2>Optional Conditions</h2>
+The Optional Conditions field identifies 'extra' conditions that can cause a report to be generated.
+Specifically, a report is created anytime a given condition changes values.
+Presently, only the 'Vehicle Health' report is allowed to use of these optional conditions.

+optionalCondition value:
+EMISSION_MONITORS
+IS_LOW_BATTERY_VOLTAGE
+IS_LOW_TIRE_PRESSURE